lara-zeus/zeus/README.md

 - create your first layout and set the slug in the 'zeus-rain' config file.
 - create your navigation and set the slug in the 'zeus' config file.

+## Demo Data
+optionally you can seed the database with default data. if you're using custom models you have to change the models calls `$model` in all the Factories.

 ## For more details

 * website: https://larazeus.com/